SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis

 \subsection{Object Matching}

-Given a generated scene and its annotated ground-truth properties as input, \ours first matches the object instances in the generated scene to the object categories specified in the annotations.
-We first render a front-view image for each object.
-We then provide an VLM with the rendered images and the specified categories and ask it to determine if the objects in the images belong to the categories.
-Each object category in the annotations can have zero or more corresponding object instances in the generated scene.
-Categories that do not have corresponding object instances remain unmatched.
-This mapping is the basis for fidelity metric evaluations.
+Given a scene generated from a description in our dataset, we first need to establish reliable correspondences between the objects in the scene and the categories specified in the annotations.
+This step is necessary because metadata of objects in generated scenes may be incomplete or unreliable, making direct comparison to annotations infeasible.
+To address this, \ours renders a front-view image for each object and uses a VLM to check whether it matches the annotated categories.
+Each annotated category can have zero or more corresponding instances in the scene, and categories without a match remain unmatched.
+This mapping then serves as the basis for evaluating fidelity metrics.